Features, Life Cycles and the Environment Year 3-4

 Take a trip to the African savannah, engage in hands-on activities and discover the features of African predators and their prey.

-Observe incredible African predator's and their prey.
 Analyse skulls and investigate what it takes for these animals to survive.
-In Predator Prey, students will learn how to group animals based on their diet and discover how animals rely on their senses, each other and their environment to survive.
+In this program, students will learn how to group animals based on their diet and discover how animals rely on their senses, each other and their environment to survive.

 Students will learn: